How can I find the right support, advice and guidance in my business?

 At different stages on the journey of entrepreneurship it may be important to improve your skill and knowledge levels.
 When moving from solo-entrepreneur to small business owner and beyond it can simply be beneficial to go back to school and learn about the latest business management techniques and philosophies.
 You can go to university and take post graduate or summer school courses on specific topics in marketing, innovation, management, leadership etc, or you may enroll in a full MBA program.

-Alternatively it may be more relevant for you to engage with the Vocational Education and Training system (VET, via TAFE or via many registered training organisations in the country, more here) The Business Growth Club program I mentioned above often incorporates a VET training program, leading to the Diploma of Business or to a Diploma of Leadership.
+Alternatively it may be more relevant for you to engage with the Vocational Education and Training system (VET, via TAFE or via many registered private training organisations in the country, more here) The Business Growth Club program I mentioned above often incorporates a VET training component, leading to the Diploma of Business or to a Diploma of Leadership.
 More information about the Business Growth Clubs here)

 - My one-on-one and group coaching, mentoring and training programs.